Why Avoiding Conflict is Making You Lonely

 Emma and Peter have what seems to be a happy marriage.
-They never seem to fight, they have a tidy house, a couple of newish cars and their kids are pretty well behaved.
+They never seem to fight, they have a tidy house, a couple of newish cars and their kids are pretty well-behaved.
 On the surface, everything looks good.
-Other couples look at them and are pretty jealous.
+Other couples look at them and are a bit jealous.
 Some of Emma's friends wish they could be in a perfect marriage like hers.
 She and Peter just seem so compatible that marriage and family seem effortless.

-Peace and calm present well to the outside world.
-But it's a lonely marriage to be in when we value peace over intimacy.
+Peace and calm present well to the outside world but create a lonely marriage if peace is valued over intimacy.

 Would you say Emma and Peter's marriage is sustainable?